raghavmecheri/InterviewPrep/InterviewNotes.md

 	peek() -> Returns the top of the queue, but doesn't remove isEmpty() -> Returns true iff the queue is empty

+- Usually used to store items to preserve order
 - Queues can be <b>directly</b> implemented using LinkedLists.

 ### Common Questions